benbjurstrom/benbjurstrom.com/src/_posts/laravel-vapor-50mb-limit.md

           - bootstrap/ssr
 ```

-## 2. Running composer install --no-dev
+## 2. Running `composer install --no-dev`
 By default, running `composer install` will include both the production and development dependencies.
 Appending the `--no-dev` flag will prevent Composer from installing the development dependencies thus reducing the size of your application bundle.
-In my app here's an example of the dependencies I keep in the `require-dev` section of my `composer.json` file since they are not needed in my deployed environments:
+In my app here's an example of the dependencies I keep in the `require-dev` section of my `composer.json` when using the `--no-dev` flag none of these dependencies are included in my vapor deployment.
 ```json
     "require-dev": {
     "fakerphp/faker": "^1.19",